sedaprotocol/seda-wasm-vm/DEVELOPING.md

 ### Rust Unit

+Running tests should be done with `nextest`.
+We require this since we set an env var to force trigger a panic in one of the tests, and Nextest promises isolated test execution.

-Rust unit testing can be done with: `cargo test`.
+It can be installed with `cargo install cargo-nextest --locked`.

-You could also install [nextest][4], with `cargo install cargo-nextest --locked`, then run `cargo nextest run --workspace`.
-Nextest is a faster test runner for Rust.
+Then run `cargo nextest run --workspace`.

 ### Go Unit